getml/getml.com/src/docs/user_guide/concepts/index.md

 ### [Predicting][predicting]

-Explore the four **built-in predictors** of getML and learn how they integrate into the overall getML pipeline to facilitate efficient predictions.
+Explore the six **built-in predictors** of getML and learn how they integrate into the overall getML pipeline to facilitate efficient predictions.

 ### [Hyperparameter Optimization][hyperparameter-optimization]